 Item 21 – Adult Life Jackets.
 1 per adult person.
 (17)

-Type 1 USCG Approved.
+Must be Type 1 USCG Approved.

 Each must have reflective tape affixed.

 Item 22 – Child Life Jackets.
-2 total required .
+2 total are required .
 (17)

-Type 1 USCG Approved.
+Must be Type 1 USCG Approved.

 Each must have reflective tape affixed.